wuletawwonte/rmis/README.md

 To get a local copy follow these simple example steps.

-- Make sure you have Postgres and Ruby installed.
+- Make sure you have Postgres and Ruby([rbenv](https://github.com/rbenv/rbenv) preferred) installed.
 - Open the terminal window and clone the repository using this command: git clone https://github.com/wuletawwonte/rmis.git
 - Open the repo by typing : cd rmis
 - Install the project's dependencies by running this command: bundle install